awsdocs/amazon-ecr-user-guide/doc_source/logging-using-cloudtrail.md

 Amazon ECR is integrated with AWS CloudTrail, a service that provides a record of actions taken by a user, a role, or an AWS service in Amazon ECR\.
 CloudTrail captures the following Amazon ECR actions as events:
 + All API calls, including calls from the Amazon ECR console
++ All actions taken due to the encryption settings on your repositories
 + All actions taken due to lifecycle policy rules, including both successful and unsuccessful actions

 When a trail is created, you can enable continuous delivery of CloudTrail events to an Amazon S3 bucket, including events for Amazon ECR\.
 If you don't configure a trail, you can still view the most recent events in the CloudTrail console in **Event history**\.
 Using this information, you can determine the request that was made to Amazon ECR, the originating IP address, who made the request, when it was made, and additional details\.